passariello/dpHelper/README.md

 * Vue
 * And any other frontend library

+## Documentation

+You can see more tutorials, information and example about **dpHelper** [clicking here](https://passariello.github.io/dpHelper/)

 ## What you need to know about "no-refresh/reload" 🧐

 ### dpHelper Compatibility and AJAX Technology

-dpHelper is primarily designed to work with websites, applications, and portals that use **AJAX/XMLHttpRequest technology**, such as:
+dpHelper is primarily designed to work with websites, SPA, SaaS applications, and portals that use **AJAX/XMLHttpRequest technology**, such as:

 1. PWA (Progressive Web Apps)
 2. SPA (Single-Page Applications)
+3. SaaS
+4. Microservice

+and more...

+is also indicate to work with and for:

+1. React
+2. jQuery
 3. Angular
-4. React
+4. Vue
-5. jQuery
+5. Vanilla

-6. ...
+and more...

 ### What does this mean?

 Modern browsers and applications use a **"NO REFRESH" behavior**, where only the affected parts of the page are re-rendered, rather than reloading the entire page.
 This can cause **data loss** when refreshing or reloading the page.

-### Recommendation

-If you want to use dpHelper as a state/store manager, consider using the **store function** in a non-AJAX engine.
-If you need help or more information, feel free to contact me.

 #### You can find more information and related topics at the following links: